pyrotek45/avon/tutorial/TUTORIAL.md

 # Evaluates to: "Hello, Alice"
 ```

+**Cascading let bindings:**
-You can cascade multiple `let` bindings:
+You can cascade multiple `let` bindings to build up complex computations:

 ```avon
 let a = 10 in